Hirosvk/ADTUtils/README.md

 ```

 ## Test-Driven Development
-I employed TDD approach in creating AdtUtiliT gem and created a thorough spec for each class before writing any code.
-This ensured the efficiency of the development and resulted in robust code.
+I employed TDD approach in developing AdtUtilit, created a thorough spec using RSpec before writing any code, and conducted unit testing for each class.
+This ensured the efficiency of the development and resulted in robust and clean code.

 ## Documentation